WICG/bundle-preloading/faq.md

 **A**: If we can figure out a way to do that which would obsolete bundlers, then that would be perfect!
 However, it's unclear how to reduce browsers' per-fetch overhead within HTTP (which has to do with security-driven process architecture), even if we developed a nicer way to share compression dictionaries among HTTP responses and encourage more widespread prefetching.
 Please file an issue if you have concrete ideas.

-This question has been raised over the years in response to previous web packaging proposals.
-During those prior discussions, folks who were actively working on HTTP/2 felt optimistic that HTTP/2 would ultimately obviate the need for a web packaging standard.
+This question has been raised over the years in response to previous Web packaging proposals.
+During those prior discussions, folks who were actively working on HTTP/2 felt optimistic that HTTP/2 would ultimately obviate the need for a Web packaging standard.
 Since then, many of those folks have become more pessimistic about solving the problem of packaging entirely through HTTP.
 Jake Archibald wrote a post explaining some of the unexpected subtleties of HTTP/2 called [HTTP/2 push is tougher than I thought](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/).

 Sharing compression dictionaries across multiple HTTP responses is a particularly challenging part.
 Although HTTPWG has developed various draft proposals in this area, concerns have been raised about privacy, security, implementation complexity, and the ability to use high-quality compression techniques on-line.

-#### Q: Are web developers expected to write out those `<script type=bundlepreload>` manifests, and create the resource bundles, themselves?
+#### Q: Are Web developers expected to write out those `<script type=bundlepreload>` manifests, and create the resource bundles, themselves?

 **A**: Not necessarily.
 This is mainly a job for bundlers to do ([explainer](./subresource-loading-tools.md)).
 Hopefully, bundlers will take an application and output an appropriate resource bundle, to be [interpreted by the server](./subresource-loading-server.md) to send just the requested resources to the client.
 The bundler will also create a `bundlepreload` manifest, which can be pasted into the HTML inline.